polymaster3313/Polyaccess/README.md

 obfuscated python detection:
 ![image](https://user-images.githubusercontent.com/93959737/206237397-bc30953a-4062-448f-9664-4bf230d1a2e9.png)

-***Note: For those braindead people , the plain obfuscated python file is non detectable , however depending on how you convert the python code to an exe, the exe may not be fully undetectable***
+***Note:the plain obfuscated python file is non detectable , however depending on how you convert the python code to an exe, the exe may not be fully undetectable***

 python to exe detection (nuitka):
 ![image](https://user-images.githubusercontent.com/93959737/206857089-22a2608a-4d88-4217-af74-958e080dfb56.png)